Signed & Autographed Books

 ROTH, Philip.

-First edition of the author's final novel in his acclaimed Zuckerman series.
-Octavo, original half cloth.
-Signed by Philip Roth on the title page.
-Fine in a near fine dust jacket.
-Jacket design by Milton Glaser.
+First edition of this "extraordinary, elegant novel" (Fay Weldon, The New York Times).
+Octavo, original cloth.
+Boldly signed by Philip Roth on the title page.
+Fine in a fine dust jacket.
+Jacket design by Lawrence Ratzkin.

 -